solana-labs/solana-program-library/docs/src/stake-pool.md

 Over time, as the stakes in the stake pool accrue staking rewards, the user's fractional ownership will be worth more than their initial deposit.
-Whenever the user chooses, they can withdraw their SPL tokens in exchange for an activated stake.
+Whenever the user chooses, they can withdraw activated stake in exchange for their SPL pool tokens.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake